|Alcohol Problems and Solutions|

 Electrolyte Depletion: Depletion of tissue magnesium (the serum magnesium level may not be reduced).
 Replacement of magnesium deficits is a recognized part of treatment of post-intoxication states.
 Hypocalcemia may also result from magnesium depletion by reducing parathyroid hormone-induced mobilization of calcium from bone.
 Reduced serum phosphate may lead to muscle weakness and degeneration.

-Vitamin Deficiency: Folate deficiency occurs in the majority of binge-drinking alcoholics and is a common cause of anemia.
+Vitamin Deficiency: Folate (folic acid) deficiency occurs in the majority of binge-drinking alcoholics and is a common cause of anemia.
 Inadequate dietary intake, intestinal malabsorption, and impaired folate storage in the liver all contribute to folate deficiency.
 Alcohol ingestion also interferes with vitamin B12 absorption.
 Deficiencies of the two vitamins cause large-cell (megaloblastic) anemia.

 Thiamine deficiency may occur in long-term alcohol users as a consequence of both inadequate ingestion and malabsorption of the vitamin.
 With severe deficiency, major brain disturbance or alcoholic psychosis emerges (Wernicke-Korsakoff syndrome).
 The brain dysfunction is global, with disordered thinking, feeling, remembering, and disturbed motor coordination.
 Thiamine replacement corrects the grosser dysfunctions of the brain and it has been proposed that alcoholic beverages be fortified with thiamine as a means of preventing this syndrome.